Five Reasons Why You May Feel Lonely

 Many people forget that they have friends when they’re in a relationship.
 They only want to be with their partner, and that’s understandable.
 However, they should also make space to spend time with their friends.

-- You friends might feel used if you only ever call them or make plans with them when you’re single.
+- Your friends might feel used if you only ever call them or make plans with them when you’re single.
 Friendships need to be respected.

 - Does your partner really need all of your time?
 Do you really not have time for your friends?

-The falling-in-love phase blinds us so much that we can lose site of the people who are always there to listen to us and console us when we have problems.
+The falling-in-love phase blinds us so much that we can lose sight of the people who are always there to listen to us and console us when we have problems.

 Don’t leave your friends to one side when you’re in a relationship.
 They’re extremely valuable and you might even want to bring them together sometimes.

 Expecting other people to behave how you think they should, or for them to be a particular type of friend, can be difficult expectations to fulfill.
 No one is going to behave a certain way just because we want them to.
 Get rid of expectations as these often destroy friendships.

 Another really common reason that you might have no friends is low self-esteem.
 This is because many problems can develop in your interpersonal relationships when you have low self-esteem.

-- Maybe you expect too much of other people, or you feel attacked when they’re not how you expect, or sad when you’re not the centre of attention…
+- Maybe you expect too much of other people, or you feel attacked when they’re not how you expect, or sad when you’re not the center of attention.

 - With all this, it’s possible that you close yourself off, that you barely interact with your friends, perhaps not even bothering to make plans with them.
 That friendship might just eventually end.